segundourraza/D-ASTRO/README.md

     * Optimization weights
     * Target operational orbit
 * D-ASTRO is executed by running **Run_DASTRO.m** script
-* After completion, a new folder "results" is added to the working directory where a ".mat" file will be saved.
-If individual tajectories are performed, these will be saved to separate ".csv" files with the follwoing column order:
+* After completion, a new folder named "Output files" is added to the working directory where a ".mat" file will be saved.
+If individual tajectory simulations are performed, these will be saved to separate ".csv" files with the follwoing column order:

 | Time | Radial distance | Velocity | Flight path angle | Longitude | Latitude | Heading angle | Heat Transfer | Heat load |
 | --- |:---:|:---:|:---:|:---:|:---:|:---:|:---:|---:|